bytedance/android-inline-hook/README.md

 }
 ```

-On the other hand, if you are using ShadowHook in an APP project, you may need to add some options to deal with conflicts caused by duplicate libshadowhook.so file.
+On the other hand, if you're using shadowhook in an APP project, you may need to add some options to handle conflicts caused by duplicate `.so` files. **However, this may cause the APP to use an incorrect version of shadowhook.**

 ```Gradle
 android {